 The District insures employee health care on a self-funded basis.
-Costs associated with this arrangement have been significantly lower than a premium-based plan, and the District has had good claims experience the past few years including the 2015-2016 fiscal year.
-There still is, however, an increased expenditure risk associated with high cost cases.
-In other words, if there is an unusually high number of such cases, the District will have unusually high medical benefits costs as was the case in 2013-2014.
+Costs associated with this arrangement have been significantly lower than a premium-based plan, and the District has had good claims experience the past few years.
+There still is, however, an increased expenditure risk associated with high cost cases as seen in 2016-2017.
+In other words, if there is an unusually high number of such cases, the District will have unusually high medical benefits costs as was the case this year and in 2013-2014.
 While stop loss insurance provides some protection, the risk still remains.